-Intelligent embedded systems for automotive, drones, home appliances, and cross-industry integration
+Intelligent embedded systems for automotive, drones, home appliances, and cross-industry integration — Powered by AIL (AI Layer) and ForgeOS

 Next-generation operating systems powered by artificial intelligence